William Frederick Evans

-William Frederick Evans was an English entomologist who worked on Odonata and Orthoptera.
+William Frederick Evans (18 September 1813 – 17 October 1867) was an English entomologist and civil servant who worked on Odonata and Orthoptera.
+He resided at the Admiralty House in Whitehall.

 Evans wrote British Libellulinae or Dragonflies (1845) which has 12 coloured plates.
 This seems to be a rare work of entomology.
 He also described a species of grasshopper from New South Wales.

-Very little is known about Evans.
-He gave his address in 1857 as 'Admiralty' and was a sailor in the Royal Navy.
-In 1848 he was Secretary of the Entomological Society of London.
+In 1848, he was Secretary of the Entomological Society of London.
 Between 1845 and 1847 he gave four gifts of Coleoptera to the British Museum (Natural History) (1845.132; 1846.113; 1847.45; 1847.85).
 Other insects were given at different times from various countries including North Africa and in 1870 and 1875 he sold a collection of British and foreign insects, and his library through James Francis Stephens.

+Evans was born in Lambeth, Surrey, to James Evans, a clerk in the Admiralty, and Sarah Evans.
+He died in Kensington, aged 64.